 top of page

-ch5 · The DNAT
+ch6 · The DNAT

-• 10 min read
+• 6 min read

 A woman's hand holding a lock of hair inside a old tin

-Before, the Bin didn’t sleep.
+Before, the Bin wouldn’t sleep.

-The hypothetical doesn’t matter.
+Wondering doesn’t matter.
 Her friends are safe.
 It’s time to bring him back.

-Attempting to escape The Reach after curfew—riot or not—is suicide.
-Anyone marked a Bin laborer is surely condemned on site.
+Attempting to escape The Reach after curfew—riot or not—is lunacy.
+Anyone marked a Bin flunky is surely condemned on site.
 Better to hide where no one cares to look.
-Residents and guards dismiss the Bin from thought.
-When it draws attention, they dismiss harder.

-Instinctively keeping to blind corners, Vae reaches back entrance door.
+Instinctively keeping to blind corners, Vae reaches the back door.
 She leans on her shoulder until it yields without protest.
 Her sled cart follows behind.
 With rubber wheels, a quiet design is the only virtue a trink can afford.
 The floor inside receives the mud from her boots.
 Nothing else is the same.
 Despite her expert stealth, her movements give off a faint foreign echo.

 “Safe to come out now,” she says, still studying the tools laid out in front of her.

-Zero looks at her.
+Rotates out of his round cubby, looks at her.
 He doesn’t see the tools yet.
 He doesn’t need to.

-“Vaelyn.”
-He rarely says her name.
+“Vaelyn,” he rarely says her name.
 “Are you sure about this?”

 “Everything you’ve told me about Dev…” His formatted tone falters.
 “I’m not sure he—”